AdobeDocs/learning-manager.en/help/migrated/managers/frequently-asked-questions-for-managers.md

 +++

-+++How do I log in to the Captivate Prime first time?
++++How do I log in to the Learning Manager first time?

-When you are using Captivate Prime for the first time, you have three options:
+When you are using Learning Manager for the first time, you have three options:

 * Log in with Adobe ID and password.
 If you do not have an Adobe ID, you can create one by clicking the log in with Adobe ID link and following the instructions.
 * If you have not yet created account in Adobe Learning Manager, create your account by clicking Create Account on the log in screen.